 - "The Tinderbox" is another fairy tale with a damsel in distress who must be rescued by the handsome hero.

-- In "The Grateful Beasts"", the princess gets locked in the tower for complaining about her father's Impossible Tasks.
-Which means she isn't there when the hero summons all the wolves in the land — and it turns out they are hungry.
+- In "The Grateful Beasts," the princess gets locked in the tower for complaining about her father's Impossible Tasks.
+This means she isn't there when the hero performs the third task— summoning all the wolves in the kingdom.
+Who turn out to be hungry.

 Film, Live Action

-- In the Conan the Barbarian story "The Hour Of The Dragon," the Countess Albiona (a supporter of King Conan) is imprisoned in the Iron Tower of Tarantia because she refused to become the consort of a tyrannical puppet king.
-Conan infiltrates the tower through a hidden door, kills her jailors, and rescues her.
+- In the Conan the Barbarian story "The Hour of the Dragon," the Countess Albiona (a supporter of King Conan) is imprisoned in the Iron Tower of Tarantia because she refused to become the consort of a tyrannical puppet king.
+Conan infiltrates the tower through a hidden door, kills her jailers, and rescues her.

-- Done to Bellina in The Elenium.
-Subverted in that she is a cannibalistic Eldritch Abomination worshipper who needs to be locked away for the good of the surrounding villages.
+- Done to Bellina in The Elenium because she is a cannibalistic Eldritch Abomination worshipper who needs to be locked away for the good of the surrounding villages.

 - In The Silmarillion, Lúthien is put in a treehouse high enough to be considered a tower.
 She escaped and went to help her beloved, Beren, finish his Engagement Challenge.

-- In Gene Wolfe's Pandora by Holly Hollander, at the end, Holly decides on Staying With Friends.
-The friends look her over and conclude that since she's a teenaged girl, obviously she get the tower room.
+- In Gene Wolfe's Pandora by Holly Hollander, at the end, Holly decides on Staying with Friends.
+The friends look her over and conclude that since she's a teenaged girl, obviously she gets the tower room.

 - Spoofed in Feersum Endjinn by Iain M. Banks.
 The handsome prince turns up to rescue the Damsel in Distress in her tower.
 She helps him climb most of the way up and then lets go of the rope so he'll fall to his death, as she knows she's in a Lotus-Eater Machine.